 Expect the Unexpected…

 Let people know when you’re going on a hike and your route.
-There’s also a downloadable app that shares your location with emergency services.

 Pack for diverse weather; breathable, high-quality clothes are a good idea; shorts if the weather allows it; and always have some sort of rain gear.
 And of course, be sure to break in your boots before your hike.